MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/java-create-mongodb-objects.md

 1. Let's go ahead and save the Java program.
 Select on the Upper right hand corner of the code editor and select **Save** (or Ctrl+S).
 Now select **Close Editor** (or Ctrl+Q) to go back to the Shell.

-1. Let's now run the JavaScript App with the following command.
+1. Let's now run the Java App with the following command.

     ```bash
     mvn clean compile exec:java